muhammad-faizan-shabir/4-Bit-Calculator/README.md

-# 4-Bit Digital Calculator
+# 4-Bit Calculator
+The project was part of the ‘Digital Logic Design’ course.

-A basic **4-bit digital calculator** designed using **LogicWorks**.
+A basic **4-bit calculator** designed using **LogicWorks** software.
 The project demonstrates the implementation of digital logic concepts by constructing a functional calculator from digital components.

 ## Features